 200 Baht transaction fee is in addition to any fees imposed by your

 bank.
-Some banks will reimburse your foreign ATM fees and foreign conversion fee (typically 3% of the exchange)
+Some banks (Charles Schwab, Capital One ((some of their accounts))) will reimburse your foreign ATM fees and foreign conversion fee (typically 3% of the exchange)

 • U.S. Embassy •

 * We highly recommend you visit the U.S. Embassy Website, Citizens Sevices, because not only do they list their services, but under the heading Resources on that page, they list What Embassy's Can and Cannot Do.

 1. U.S. Embassy (change language to English from pull down upper right hand corner) urges all